 Those who conquered in the Pergamum church – who didn’t fall prey to this heresy – were promised salvation under the metaphor of the “hidden manna” and “white stone with a new name” (2:17).
 Manna is another Old Testament symbol.
 It was the food God supernaturally supplied to the Israelites during their 40-year sojourn in the wilderness (Exodus 16:11-15).
 In Revelation the manna would refer to the spiritual food by which God gives life to his people.
 It is, like the fruit of the tree of life, a symbol of salvation and eternal life.

 The meaning of the white stone is less clear.
 Several interpretations are possible.
 That’s because stones were used in a variety of situations in ancient times.
 A white stone given to a person at the close of a trial meant he was acquitted of his crime.
 This symbolic meaning for the Christian is clear.
-The child of God has been exonerated of his or her sins through Christ’s cleansing sacrifice.
+Children of God have been exonerated of their sins through Christ’s cleansing sacrifice.
 It is through Jesus’ atoning blood that we freely receive our acquittal.
-The ideal of judicial judgment would also link the white stone to the "great white throne judgment" (20:11).
+The ideal of judicial judgment would also link the white stone to the “great white throne judgment” (20:11).
 This is a symbol of God’s final, just and merciful judgment on humanity.

-We should also note that the color white is characteristic of Revelation.
-It speaks of white garments (3:5), white robes (7:9), white linen (19:8, 14), and the aforementioned great white throne judgment (20:11).
+The color white is characteristic of Revelation.
+It speaks of white garments (3:5), white robes (7:9), white linen (19:8, 14), and the great white throne judgment (20:11).
 White, in these cases, represents a kind of spiritual purity.

 The new name represents a new status given to the individual by God.
 We see the custom in the Old Testament.
 Jacob becomes Israel (Genesis 32:28); Abram becomes Abraham (Genesis 17:5); Sarai becomes Sarah (Genesis 17:15).
 In the New Testament, Saul becomes Paul (Acts 13:9).
 The custom of giving a person a new name to go along with a new status was also found in the Roman world.
 Octavius became Augustus when he was crowned Roman emperor.